ZupIT/beagle-docs/content/en/home/Resources/Analytics.md

       ]
     }
 ```
-This configuration allows a better control over each one of the actions directly from the screen payload.
-In the previous example we are passing inside the analytics key two properties, the ``additionalEntries`` that can be anything you might need and in our case we are passing a simple text, the ``attributes`` property has to be one of the properties of the action in our example we are passing the key route that will send the value of the route key to create the analytics record.
+This configuration allows a better handling of each one of the actions directly from the screen payload.
+In the previous example we are passing inside the analytics key two properties:

+the ``additionalEntries`` that can be anything you might need and in our case we are passing a simple text;

+the ``attributes`` property has to be one of the properties of the action in our example we are passing the key route that will send the value of the route key to create the analytics record.

 Next you will learn how to configure the tracking from a configuration payload.